Use of the Prescription Drug Monitoring Program

 - 1.00 AttendanceAttendance Credit

-If you are an Aurora Affiliate this course is free of charge.
-If you are a Non-Aurora Affiliate there is a $25.00 charge to take this course.
+If you are an Advocate Aurora Affiliate, this course is free of charge.
+If you are Advocate Affiliated, please contact the CME Office at firstname.lastname@example.org to gain access to the course.
+If you are a Non-Advocate Aurora Affiliate, there is a $25.00 charge to take this course.

 Please Note: If you are paying by a check you will not have access to the course until the check is received.
 You will be notified via email when the course will be available to you.